 Broadway Books First Class

-Broadway Books First Class was born on July 3, 2015 at 1:23 pm.
+Broadway Books First Class entered the world on July 3, 2015 at 1:23 pm.
 It started with a simple Facebook post which read,

 "I want to start a monthly reading series.
 I am thinking of calling it 'Broadway First Class'.
 Broadway performers (past and present) will stop by my First Grade classroom and read a children's book.
 The visits will be documented and used to promote and build excitement about literacy and the arts for ALL children.
 Any Broadway folks interested in supporting my vision?"